They say successful cafe owners are not made. They are either brewed, percolated or pressed.

 - Buying an Existing Business.
 This is another way to acquire a turnkey operation.
 However, finding a profitable business for sale is not an easy task.

 - Starting a Cafe from Scratch.
 This option requires the most effort but has the most flexibility and the best potential to maximise profits.

 Whichever option you choose, the same fundamentals for success apply.

-A successful business plan for how to start a coffee shop should incorporate the following key factors.
+A business plan for how to create a successful coffee shop should incorporate the following key factors.